jdanekrh/amqv7-workshop/labs/40-master-slave.md

 ## Prerequisites

-Download and install the A-MQ 7 broker package as described in [Lab 1](00-install-broker.md).
+Download and install the AMQ 7 broker package as described in [Lab 1](00-install-broker.md).

 ## Creating the brokers